moby/moby/docs/sources/reference/run.md

 Similarly the operator can set the **hostname** with `-h`{.docutils .literal}.

-`-link name:alias`{.docutils .literal} also sets environment variables, using the *alias* string to define environment variables within the container that give the IP and PORT information for connecting to the service container.
+`-link name:alias` also sets environment variables, using the *alias* string to define environment variables within the container that give the IP and PORT information for connecting to the service container.
 Let’s imagine we have a container running Redis: